thomas-mangin/vyos-documentation/docs/configuration/service/dhcp-server.rst

 This is global configuration of DNS servers for the updatable forward and reverse DNS domains.
 For every domain multiple DNS servers can be specified.

-.. cfgcmd:: set service dhcp-server dynamic-dns-update [forward|reverse]-ddns-domain-name
+.. cfgcmd:: set service dhcp-server dynamic-dns-update [forward|reverse]-domain
    <domain-name> key-name <tsig-key-name>

    TSIG key used for the domain.

-.. cfgcmd:: set service dhcp-server dynamic-dns-update [forward|reverse]-ddns-domain-name
+.. cfgcmd:: set service dhcp-server dynamic-dns-update [forward|reverse]-domain
    <domain-name> dns-server <number> address <ip-address>

    IP address of the DNS server.

-.. cfgcmd:: set service dhcp-server dynamic-dns-update [forward|reverse]-ddns-domain-name
+.. cfgcmd:: set service dhcp-server dynamic-dns-update [forward|reverse]-domain
    <domain-name> dns-server <number> port <port>

    UDP port of the DNS server. ``53`` is the default.